top of page

 Structured progression respects limits first and expands gradually.

-This is why the Phase One framework prioritizes controlled workload before advancing intensity.
+This is why Phase One prioritizes controlled workload before advancing intensity.

 Durable strength is not built through constant escalation.